3ColumnsC/Stock-Exchange-Project/README.md

 ### 📝 Important Note:

-- Email and Discord notifications are only supported in english.
+- Email and Discord notifications are only supported in English.

 ## 📚 Current Version